UPDATED BY FRANZISKA SPRITZLER, RD, CDE, on May 7, 2024

 Beverages

 Because the ketogenic diet is a natural diuretic, it’s very important to replenish the water and electrolytes you are losing.
-Staying hydrated will help combat the “keto flu” (learn more about that here) and avoid early keto symptoms of muscle cramps, headaches, and fatigue, all of which are signs of suffering from electrolyte imbalances.
-Zero-calorie soda is not included in the list below because many artificial sweeteners aren’t good for you, and some diet drinks contain sugar alternatives that can kick you out of ketosis (learn more on that here); plus, all of them perpetuate the craving for sugar, which is something you will otherwise joyfully lose on a keto diet.
+Staying hydrated will help combat the “keto flu” (learn more about that here) and avoid the early keto symptoms of muscle cramps, headaches, and fatigue – all of which are signs of electrolyte imbalances.
+Zero-calorie soda is not included in the list below because many artificial sweeteners aren’t good for you, and some diet drinks contain sugar alternatives that can potentially lower your ketone levels (learn more on that here).
+Plus, all of them perpetuate the craving for sugar, which is something you will otherwise joyfully lose on a keto diet.

 • Bone broth